Last edited: March 2019

-- Future plans - Often it is much more expensive to upgrade a system in the future compared to building a slightly larger system from the get-go.
+- Future plans – Often it is much more expensive to upgrade a system in the future compared to building a slightly larger system from the start.
 Make sure that the solar water pumping company knows about any expansion plans you might have.

 - Location of components – Where will the solar array be located?
 Is it possible to use an existing roof for this, or should it be located in the field?
 In case of pumping from a lake or river, what is the best place to put the pump?
 What is a good (high) place for the water storage tank and distribution piping?

 - Pipe diameters – Especially with long distribution pipes, it will be important to know the diameter of the pipes to include this in the calculations for the power needs of the pump.